Metrics and Logs

 path: "/metrics"

-Add a listener address only when Prometheus should scrape metrics from a dedicated listener instead of the admin listener.
+Set a listener address when Prometheus should scrape metrics from an address other than the default.

 Scrape the default self-hosted metrics endpoint: